 Finally, let’s highlight the selenium content in sunflower seeds.
 This essential nutrient has critical role in thyroid hormone metabolism and has been noted for its ability to encourage DNA repair in damaged cells.”

 How To Make These Sunflower Seeds Butter Cookies:

 The process is very simple.
 Mix all ingredients together

 and scoop them on a cookie tray:

 Bake them at 350F for 14 minutes, and voila!

+Crunchy on the outside, chewy on the inside, these cookies are a winner!
+They are perfect for school snacks, nutritious, and very, very delicious!
 My family loved them!
-Crunchy on the outside, chewy on the inside, these cookies are a winner!
-They are perfect for school snacks, nutritious and very, very delicious!

 Can I make these cookies with other nut butters?

-Of course you can!
-Try cashew, peanuts or even almond butter.
+Of course, you can!
+Try cashew, peanuts, or even almond butter.
 Obviously, the taste will be different, but you will make this recipe versatile.
-Nobody will know that it is the same recipe, but you used different nut butters!
+Nobody will know that it is the same recipe, but you used different kinds of nut butter!

 - 1 cup Once Again Organic Sunflower Seed Butter